I was sitting in my recliner, with my laptop resting across my legs, thinking to myself “so you wanted to be a home health nurse didja?!…

 Since your eye is on YOUR PRIZE and you’ve built your day-to-day around what you want/need to accomplish in the future, as well as how you’ll get there by strategically using each day to your advantage.

 You can check out my post here that talks about general planning as a home health nurse.
+And download the first OASIS assessment scheduler, personal goal planner and tracker, and nursing tracking system The JouRNal™ Planner for OASIS home health nurses here or by clicking the button below.

 SCHEDULING YOUR ASSESSMENTS